liamgreenhill/liamnugent.me/posts/soccer-coach-need-to-know.md

 If you produce one of these charts for your team or your players, you'll very likely find that there's a small number of reasons that make up the first 25% of bookings.
 Focus on getting rid of them and there's a huge chance that your players will spend more time on the pitch, helping the team.

 Seems obvious when you look at it?
-The trick is knowing where to look!
+The trick is _using_ the data, not just collecting it.